 We are pleased to report that more than $213 million went directly to programs for wounded warriors based on our FY 2016 IRS Form 990.

-Administrative spend represented 4 percent of our total expenses.
+Administrative spend represented 6.6 percent of our total expenses.

 WWP’s outreach initiatives are designed to educate injured service members about the free programs available to them through WWP, encourage the public to refer veterans to the organization, and spread awareness around the issues facing veterans and their families.
-WWP performs outreach in several ways, including through donated programmatic media and educational messaging that it incorporates into its fundraising solicitations.
+WWP performs outreach in several ways and WWP accounts for these efforts following IRS and accounting guidelines.